Body Hack

 CONTEXT

-To hack, the player has to sweat up for intensive body interaction with high degree of constraints that equivalent to following the lyrics come out from karaoke, but continuous body shapes instead.
-A player sees a movie clip, which then pauses at the moment an iconic action or sequence involving the body of the performer is about to start.
+To perform a body hack, the player watches a movie clip, which then pauses at the moment an iconic action or sequence.
 Then user consciously and continuously attempts to imitate the movie character’s movement in order to “play” the movie: for example, in a martial arts film, the performer Bruce Lee punches, and the user matches his punch for punch.
 Failure to simulate the actions exactly will pause the movie again.
-With such simple interactive form, it physically and psychologically challenges player’s perception.
-It encourages player to think about the body and its relationship with the media.
-It lets the player to learn and then perform an iconic action down to tiny little bit of instant.
-The unique enjoyment and amusement that provided by Body Hack would have never been experienced before.
+Body Hack encourages the player to think about the body and its relationship with the media.